ke0ff/IC900_DUClone/README.md

 02/05/24<br>
 First article is in DVT!!!
 The main mechanical deviation is that of button nomenclature.
 I still don't have a difinitive solution in mind.
 Cheesy, label printed lettering is the order of the day.
 All else is progressing well, aiming for a first-to-field prototype by the end of the month.

+Added UM folder for the user's manual source files.